 draining canned peaches in a colander; peaches in a casserole dish with sugar on top.

 The most important step is to drain the heck out of your peaches.
-You are going to need four 29 ounce cans; I drained them one at a time in my colander, stirring occasionally.
-Add them into your casserole dish and toss with only 1 cup sugar.
+You are going to need four 29-ounce cans; I drained them one at a time in my colander, stirring occasionally.
+Add them to your casserole dish and toss with only 1 cup of sugar.
 We are using a little less sugar because canned peaches have been sitting in heavy syrup, so they are starting off way sweeter.
-Add in the flour and spices as called for in the recipe, and the rest of the recipe is exactly the same, even down to the bake times.
+Add in the flour and spices as called for in the recipe, and the rest of the recipe is exactly the same, even down to the baking times.

 baked peach cobbler right out of the oven on a cooling rack.